towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 -----------------------------------------------
 **SS Anne Tournament**
 You can return to the SS Anne after beating the Elite-4.
 Find the Gym Guy hanging out in the kitchen.
-He is organizing a little tournament with the follwoing rules:
+He is organizing a little tournament with the following rules:
 1 - Seven matches to win.
 2 - Must use a team of exactly three pokemon.
 3 - Your pokemon are healed after every match.